Extending torsors on the punctured Spec(A_inf)

 by Nakayama's lemma.
 But $\mathcal{O}_C\to \mathcal{O}_{C^\prime}$ is faithfully flat and

 as we know that $Q\otimes_{A_{E,C}}A_{E,C^\prime}=0$.
 This finishes the proof. \end{proof}

-Thus from now on we may (and do) assume that $C$ is algebraically closed.
+Thus from now on we may (and do) assume that $C$ is algebraically closed and even maximally closed as in \Cref{sec:decompleting-a_e}.
 By \cite[4.6.20.Remarques]{bruhat_tits_groupes_reductif_sur_un_corps_local_II_schemas_en_groupes} the base change of a parahoric group scheme along an \'etale extension $\mathcal{O}_E\to \mathcal{O}_{E^\prime}$ is again parahoric.
 The same holds for passing to the completion.
 Thus from now on we may further assume that $\mathcal{O}_E$ is $\pi$-adically complete and strictly henselian, i.e.\ that $k$ is algebraically closed.
 Under these assumptions $E$ is of dimension $1$ (in fact C1, cf.\ \cite{lang_on_quasi_algebraic_closure}) and thus every reductive group over $E$ is automatically quasi-split by Steinberg's theorem (applied to the adjoint quotient).
 Moreover, the $\pi$-adic completion of $A_E[1/[\varpi]]$ (for $\varpi\in \mathfrak{m}_C$ non-zero) will be the complete discrete valuation ring with algebraically closed residue field $C$.
 Hence, its fraction field

 will again be of dimension $1$.
-This observation will be crucial as by Steinberg's theorem it implies that every $G$-torsor on $\mathcal{E}$ is trivial (cf.\ \Cref{theorem_steinbergs_theorem}).
+This observation, which does not hold over $R_E$, will be crucial as by Steinberg's theorem it implies that every $G$-torsor on $\mathcal{E}$ is trivial (cf.\ \Cref{theorem_steinbergs_theorem}).
 As $C$ is algebraically closed the ring $A_E$ is moreover strictly henselian.
 Hence we can conclude that a $\mathcal{G}$-torsor over $U$ extends to $\Spec(A_E)$ if and only if it is trivial.
 Let us start the question on extending torsors by clarifying the assumption that $\mathcal{G}$ is parahoric and not some arbitrary affine smooth model of $G$.

 \begin{proposition} The double coset space